2019 Charleston Southern Buccaneers football team

 The 2019 Charleston Southern Buccaneers football team represented Charleston Southern University as a member of the Big South Conference during the 2019 NCAA Division I FCS football season.
 Led by first-year head coach Autry Denson, the Buccaneers compiled an overall record of 6–6 with a mark of 4–2 in conference play, placing third in the Big South.
 Charleston Southern played home games at Buccaneer Field in Charleston, South Carolina.

-Previous season

-The Buccaneers finished the 2018 season 5–6, 3–2 in Big South play to finish in third place.

 Preseason

 Big South poll

 In the Big South preseason poll released on July 21, 2019, the Buccaneers were predicted to finish in third place.

 Preseason All–Big South team

 The Buccaneers had three players selected to the preseason all-Big South team.